Rehearsal Venue / Times

 The orchestra is always interested to hear from potential new players: strings, wind, brass etc. (although we cannot always guarantee vacancies in all sections).

 St Vincent Baroque Players

 Thursday evening at St Vincent crescent Glasgow G3 8LQ

-St Vincent Baroque Players need woodwind, double bass, cello, guitar.
+St Vincent Baroque Players need a violinist, and double bass player.
 We meet every Thursday night in St Vincent Crescent and have fun.
 Players come when they can - we have music for all combinations.
 We do a lot of sight reading of trio sonatas and concertos and play for charity organisations and events.

 John Mason MBE